pratyushmohit/lakehouse-agent/README.md

-# lakehouse-agent
+# Lakehouse Agent

-An autonomous Databricks Lakehouse Operations Agent.
+Autonomous natural language operations for Databricks — discover data, run SQL, monitor pipelines.

  Ask business questions in plain English — the agent figures out which tables to query, verifies their schema, runs SQL against a Databricks SQL warehouse, checks pipeline health, and interprets results in business terms.
 It does not guess: it discovers the right data before it writes a single line of SQL.

 ## What it does